mah533/Augmentation-of-ECG-Training-Dataset-with-CGAN/README.md

 https://drive.google.com/file/d/1d2gUuhJeWwVtKfzPbZx9gJgeBhXp3ibb/view?usp=sharing

-raw signals are segmented according to an adaptive window scheme: heart rate (R-R distance) is calculated at each beat and 75% of the distance before and after each R-peak are used as the cutoffs for segmentations.
+raw signals (from PhysioNet website https://physionet.org/content/mitdb/1.0.0/) are segmented according to an adaptive window scheme: heart rate (R-R distance) is calculated at each beat and 75% of the distance before and after each R-peak are used as the cutoffs for segmentations.
 The individual beats are put in a dictionary.
 The _keys_ are the record numbers and the _values_ are lists of segmented beats.